hMiyazaki95/Cyber-Bot-AI/README.md

 bash
 Copy
 streamlit run new.py
-Adjust the filename if different (e.g., app.py).
-Open http://localhost:8501 in your browser if it doesn’t launch automatically.
+If your file name differs, replace new.py accordingly.
+Open http://localhost:8501 if it doesn't launch automatically.

 👨‍💻 Contribute to Cyber-Bot-AI
 Want to add a feature or fix something?
 Here’s how to contribute: